luxfi/docs/docs/tooling/cli-guides/validate-subnets.md

 ---
 tags: [Tooling, Lux-CLI]
-description: This page demonstrates how to configure nodes to validate an Lux Subnet.
+description: This page demonstrates how to configure nodes to validate a Lux Subnet.
 Validation via Lux-CLI is currently only supported on Testnet.
 pagination_label: Configure Nodes to Validate a Subnet with Lux-CLI
 sidebar_label: Validate a Subnet
 sidebar_position: 5